-Target Audience(s): Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff

-D7: Adding Another P to the HRPP: The Voice of the Participant in HRPPs

-Track(s): Flexibility and Innovation in Research Oversight Processes

-HRPPs are intended to ensure that the rights, welfare, and safety of those that participate in research are protected.
+•Review the fundamental international and domestic regulations and guidance that address nondiscrimination of people with disabilities in clinical research •Learn from people with disabilities about the realities of working and participating in clinical research and their foci for improvement •Explore the new Accessibility by Design in Clinical Research Toolkit, including the key themes, recommendations, and tools Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; Clinical Research Staff; Researchers and Research Staff; HRPP/IRB Directors; Diversity, Equity, Inclusion, and Justice D6: Reserved for Late-Breaking D7: Adding Another P to the HRPP: The Voice of the Participant in HRPPs Track(s): Flexibility and Innovation in Research Oversight Processes HRPPs are intended to ensure that the rights, welfare, and safety of those that participate in research are protected.
 However, research participants have little, if any, effective voice in how research is designed and implemented, and even less in the operation of those programs designed to protect their rights.
 Thus, HRPPs risk missing the mark in how they serve the intended beneficiary of their work and serving interests other than the research participant.
 Speakers will discuss the problems intrinsic to the current HRPP system and suggest solutions that can increase the role of the participant and enhance the ability of HRPPs to fulfil their mission.
+Learning Objectives: